 The American medical Hospital Association (AHA) Coding Clinic advises COPD is a chronic condition that would almost always affect patient care, treatment and management.
-It is appropriate to document the COPD diagnosis in the final assessment as a current, coexisting condition, even in the absence of specific treatment of the condition for the visit.
+Avoid vague documentation and coding such as asthma unspecified (J45.909) or bronchitis unspecified (J40).

-- Avoid vague documentation and coding such as asthma unspecified (J45.909) or bronchitis unspecified (J40) - Consider asthma mild, moderate and intermittent or persistent (J45.2X J45.42) - Documentation must support a worsening or a decompensation of the COPD condition to validate an acute exacerbation; describe each final COPD-related diagnosis to the highest level of specificity - A diagnosis of COPD should be clearly documented and addressed in the medical record along with a treatment plan.
+- Document asthma to the highest level of specificity.
+Example: Mild intermittent asthma - Documentation must support a worsening or a decompensation of the COPD condition to validate an acute exacerbation; describe each final COPD-related diagnosis to the highest level of specificity. - A diagnosis of COPD should be clearly documented and addressed in the medical record along with a treatment plan.
 A medication list alone does not support a diagnosis of COPD.
-For example, Advair may be used to treat asthma or COPD - Note: Patients using an inhaled steroid or other bronchodilators have some form of COPD or asthma. - Even when the COPD condition is being followed and managed by a different provider, it is important to include the diagnosis in the final assessment
+For example, Advair may be used to treat asthma or COPD. - Note: Patients using an inhaled steroid or other bronchodilators have some form of COPD or asthma. - Even when the COPD condition is being followed and managed by a different provider, it is important to include the diagnosis in the final assessment.